rvem/tezos-packaging/docs/baking.md

 sudo -u tezos tezos-client -d /var/lib/tezos/baker setup ledger to bake for <alias>
 ```

-After importing the key, you'll need to update `BAKER_ACCOUNT` and `ENDORSER_ACCOUNT` in
+After importing the key, you'll need to update the `BAKER_ACCOUNT` and `ENDORSER_ACCOUNT` in
-`/etc/default/tezos-baker-<proto>` and `/etc/default/tezos-endorser-<proto>` respectively with
+`/etc/default/tezos-baker-<proto>` and `/etc/default/tezos-endorser-<proto>` respectively, in
-accordance to the alias of imported key.
+accordance to the alias of the imported key.

-Once the key is imported and the configs are updated, you can start baker and endorser daemons:
+Once the key is imported and the configs are updated, you can start the baker and endorser daemons:
 ```
 sudo systemctl start tezos-baker-<proto>.service sudo systemctl start tezos-endorser-<proto>.service
 ```

-Note that if you're baking with the ledger key, you should have Tezos Baking app open.
+Note that if you're baking with the ledger key, you should have the Tezos Baking app open.